 In selecting the themes for our concerts, we have drawn from any number on inspirations.
 Our last few years have seen shows and spring recitals that are very artistic and – honestly – a bit ‘out there.’

 I have heard from some parents that they don’t really get the dances we’ve been presenting.
 And I certainly understand this.
 Dance can be an obscure and dense art form.
 The work we do doesn’t always lend itself to easy interpretation.
 But this is intentional.
-As I try to teach our students to think like artists – we also create artistic pieces.
+As I try to teach our students to think like artists – we also create artistic and challenging pieces.

 So, last year about this time, I toyed with an idea.
 I wanted to offer our parents a show that was fun and lighthearted.
 I wanted to produce a show that wasn’t cluttered with artistic, obscure dances.
 Rather, I wanted to do something that was a total opposite approach to our past few shows.

 I teach at Ms. Margene’s Creative Classroom in Taylorsville, UT.
 Two years ago, she did an all Broadway themed show for her studio.
 To be honest, I hated it.
 I found it so hard and difficult to take a Broadway song and turn it into a modern dance.
 I am not trained in Broadway dance and I can’t choreograph or teach in that style – I have to draw from what I know and Broadway is very far from my own experience.

 But as I contemplated what to do for our SVCD recital, I felt that Broadway would be a wonderful challenge for everyone – our teachers, our students, and myself.
 It would provide our parents with an unabashedly joyous show with lyrics, happiness, and easy viewing.
 Sounded perfect!